tutek1/DTLabs/10_VFX/lab10.md

 <img src="img/FresnelSetup.png" width="800"/>

-This is the resulting look.
-In my opinion, the addition of Fresnel makes the hologram feel more enclosed.
+Here is the resulting look.
+In my opinion, the addition of Fresnel makes the hologram look better and feel more enclosed.

 <img src="img/FresnelResult.png" width="200"/>